-FINRA's Corporate Financing Department reviews the filings of public and private offerings of securities in which FINRA member firms are participating.
-FINRA’s review provides firms with regulatory guidance as to what constitutes fair and reasonable underwriting arrangements and complements the SEC’s registration process for issuers.
+FINRA’s Corporate Financing Department reviews public and private securities offerings in which FINRA firms will participate.
+FINRA’s review of public offerings complements the SEC’s registration process for issuers and provides firms with guidance on fair and reasonable underwriting arrangements.

-Rule 2310: Direct Participation Programs – applies to public offerings of direct participation programs and provides that underwriting compensation from any source may not exceed FINRA guidelines.
+- Rule 2310: Direct Participation Programs.
+This applies to direct participation program offerings and states that underwriting compensation from any source may not exceed FINRA guidelines.

 Find below information on regulatory filing systems for Corporate Financing and Regulatory Notices.